Top things to do in Myrtle Beach with teenagers

 Extreme Laser Tag

 Some teens have too much energy and not enough outlets for using it.
 Well this state-of-the-art laser shoot-out is one stimulating and safe way to expend some of their stored-up vigor.
 Participants team up, suit up, and enter the arena for a futuristic game of Capture the Flag in a smoke-filled, multi-level maze.
 Win or lose, Extreme Laser Tag is an exciting game of skill and imagination that gamers, athletes, and geeks alike will enjoy.
-Single games start at $8.99.

 Mount Atlanticus Miniature Golf

 The best part about putt-putt is that you don’t have to be a professional golfer to enjoy the game.
 A winner of several Best of the Beach” awards for miniature golf, the two 18-hole courses here take players on a journey through caverns and lagoons, culminating in a trip high above the ground where some of the best views of downtown Myrtle Beach can be had.
-One round costs $10 for adults and $8 for kids under 12.

 Fun Plaza Arcade